SumitScripts/Vnatiois/README.md

 #### Credits
 - Gui By AkashZcl
-- Scripted By kokpgso
-- Fractions Place By SumitScripts
+- Scripted and Fractions Place By SumitScripts

 #### Note-
 if you bypass the obf but dont share this...